Published the Sep 16, 2019

-API is the acronym for ‘Application Programming Interface,’ which is a software intermediary that allows two applications to talk to each other.
-Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.
+This term is widely used by software developers.
+The API is the acronym for ‘Application Programming Interface,’ which is a software intermediary that allows two applications to talk to each other.
+For instance, each time you use an app like Facebook, also send an instant message or check the weather on your phone, you’re using it.

-Think of an API library like a menu in a restaurant.
-The menu provides a list of dishes you can order, along with a description of each dish.
-When you specify what menu items you want, the restaurant’s kitchen does the work and provides you with some finished dishes.
-You don’t know exactly how the restaurant prepares the food, and you don’t really need to.
+Think of an API library like a menu in a restaurant, and this menu provides a list of dishes you can order, along with a description of each dish.
+When you specify what menu items you want, the restaurant’s kitchen does the work and provides you with the dishes.
+In the same fashion, you don’t know exactly how the restaurant prepares the food, and you don’t really need to.

-Similarly, an API lists a bunch of operations that developers can use, along with a description of what they do.
-The developer doesn’t necessarily need to know how, This allows developers to save time by taking advantage of a platform’s implementation to do the nitty-gritty work.
-This helps reduce the amount of code developers need to create, and also helps create more consistency across apps for the same platform.
+Similarly, Application Programming Interface lists a bunch of operations that software developers can use, along with a description of what they do.
+In this case, the developer doesn’t necessarily need to know how, This allows developers to save time by taking advantage of a platform’s implementation to do the nitty-gritty work.
+This helps reduce the number of code software developers need to create, and also helps create more consistency across apps for the same platform.
 APIs can control access to hardware and software resources.

 They are collaborating behind the scenes with other applications.
 How is this possible you ask?
-This type of integration is called “seamless” because you never have a clue when a software role is passed from one application to another.
+We call this type of integration “seamless” because you never have a clue when a software role is moving from one application to another.

 Beyond the difference between an internal, partner and open APIs, there is another approach to categorize APIs:

-Integrate with Legacy Systems: You may have existing legacy systems that are deeply embedded into your enterprise that you have already spent a lot of money, time and effort on.
+Integrate with Legacy Systems: You may have existing legacy systems that are deeply embedded into your enterprise that you have already spent a lot of money, time, and effort on.
 By making your legacy systems API-accessible, you can leverage their capabilities and use them for your new solutions.
-APIs allow you to hide the complexities of a legacy system and simply expose their functionality to external and internal stakeholders.
-Instead of using apps in silo, you have one complete system in complete sync.
+Moreover, APIs allow you to hide the complexities of a legacy system and simply expose its functionality to external and internal stakeholders.
+On the positive side, instead of using apps in a silo, you have one complete system in complete sync.

 Seamless User Experience: You can use APIs to make your services easily accessible on channels that your customers regularly interact with, including Facebook, Twitter, Instagram, chatbots, virtual reality or anything with an interface.
-An API management solution will make your APIs highly visible and consumable and allow your customers to access your services anywhere and at anytime.
-It should even allow your APIs to be accessed by external developers ensuring collaboration that contributes to the growth of your API, and makes sure that the needs of the users are quickly met.
+Not only that, an API management solution will make your APIs highly visible and consumable and allow your customers to access your services anywhere and at any time.
+You should even allow external developers to access your APIs, and that to ensure collaboration that contributes to the growth of your API and makes sure that the needs of the users are quickly met.